History of the Prize

 Over 300 Prizes Awarded

-From pilot programs in two regions (Washington, D.C. and Boston) in 2004, today, PPRR operates in 27 regions nationally and is growing at a steady pace.
-We are a volunteer-run organization enlisting the support of over 300 Princeton alumni, all dedicated to an inclusive and supportive society.
+From pilot programs in two regions (Washington, D.C. and Boston) in 2004, today, PPRR operates in 27 regions nationally and also has an At-Large region to support areas not currently supporting a regional committee.
+We are a volunteer-run organization enlisting the support of over 400 Princeton alumni, all dedicated to an diverse, inclusive, and amicable society.
 Regional committees each choose a Prize winner and Certificate of Accomplishment awardees.
 They then recognize these students at local prize ceremonies and, when possible, at school assemblies.
 Through the support of alumni and the generous support of Princeton University, PPRR has awarded over 300 Prizes and more than 850 Certificates of Achievement.